kaquoc/411_Password_Manager/README.md

 # 411_Password_Manager

+A final project by Ka Nguyen, Phillip Budiman and Nathanial Bland for BU CS course CS411.

 ### How to run program from a clone of the GitHub repo

 1. Open up the folder in your IDE of choice (the one we will be using as for this tutorial is IntelliJ)